pnp/sp-dev-fx-extensions/samples/react-application-collab-footer/README.md

 1.0|May 9, 2018|Initial release
 2.0|January 1, 2020|Initial release for SharePoint Starter Kit v2
 3.0|February 2023|v3 - Upgraded to SPFx 1.16.1
-4.0|October 2024 | Updated the code to SPFX 1.20.1, Refactored the project to react 17, went over to graph api, cleaned up the code etc etc.
+4.0|October 2024 | Updated the code to SPFX 1.20, Refactored the project to react 17, Node 18, went over to graph api, cleaned up the code etc etc.